Who was St. Brigid and why is she inspiring many 1,500 years after her death? - WTOP News

-Devotees of St. Brigid plan to celebrate her Sunday with the scheduled return of a relic associated with the so-called matron saint of Ireland.
-The festivities come about a millennium after her remains were removed from the town of Kildare, where she founded a prestigious abbey and inspired a host of colorful, miracle-filled legends.
+Devotees of St. Brigid are commemorating the 1,500th anniversary of her death on Thursday, the feast day of the so-called matron saint of Ireland, who’s been gaining a modern following.

-The celebration in her hometown, southwest of Dublin, is part of Brigid 1500 — a series of observances across the world centered around the saint’s feast day of Feb.
-1, marking the 1,500th anniversary of her death around the year 524.
+Many of the festivities are taking place in and around the town of Kildare, where Brigid founded a prestigious abbey and inspired a host of colorful, miracle-filled legends.
+Other commemorations are taking place across Ireland and around the world.

 In a sense, Brigid is on a roll.
 The commemorations come a year after Ireland began honoring her with an annual public holiday — the first Irish woman to be recognized with one.